cytoscape/py4cytoscape/INSTALL.rst

       python -m unittest 2>stderr.log 1>cons.log

+   Some tests require console input, and without console prompts, the tests will appear to stall.
+To avoid executing such tests, set the PY4CYTOSCAPE_SKIP_UI_TESTS environment variable described below.

 .. note::
    To execute tests with less console debug output, set this environment variable before executing tests::

       set PY4CYTOSCAPE_SUMMARY_LOGGER=FALSE

-   To further configure logging, see the logging_ file.
+   To further configure logging, see the :ref:`Logging` file.

 .. note::
    To execute tests without showing test names as tests execute, set this